 Measurement of confounding factors

 Physical activity level (PAL) was obtained using the same questionnaire as in the Scottish Heart Healthy Study (19).
 PAL is calculated from the duration and intensity of activity performed in a 24-hour period divided by basal metabolic rate; these were assessed for working and non-working days (20).
 National deprivation category was assigned from postal codes in 1997-2000; the lowest number denotes the most affluent/least deprived, and is used as a measure for socioeconomic status (21).
-Questionnaires were used to assess age, menopause status (pre-, peri-, post-menopausal), hormone-replacement therapy (HRT; past user, present user) use, and smoking status (yes/no).
+Questionnaires were used to assess social and demographic information including age, menopause status (pre-, peri-, post-menopausal), hormone-replacement therapy (HRT; past user, present user) use, and smoking status (yes/no).

 Statistical analyses